Shoppers’ frugal habits reflect the New Normal

 Welcome to the New Normal.
 Whether you are ready or not - and whether you like it or not - today's shopper simply is not the customer you knew yesterday.

-For example, when we asked the group if the economy has affected overall household spending, 92% said it had.
-Of those, 86% said they are making fewer major purchases such as furniture.
+For example, when we asked the group of the economy has affected overall household spending, 92% said it had.
+And when we asked them to tell us how, 86% said they are making fewer major purchases such as furniture.
 The vast majority (84%) said they are spending less on entertainment, while 82% said they are spending less on vacations.
 Another 81% said they are dining out less often.